-- 7. Remove wheel blocks.
+7. Install wheel center cap and remove wheel blocks.
 Do not install chrome or aluminum wheel center caps on the spare wheel.
-This may result in cap damage. - 8.
-Lower the jack to its fully closed position.
+This may result in cap damage.

+8. Lower the jack to its fully closed position.
+If the bottle jack will not lower by turning the dial (thumb wheel) by hand, it may be necessary to use the jack drive tube in order to lower the jack.
 Stow the replaced tire, jack, and tools as previously described.